Updated March 18, 2026

 How to avoid

 Tip 10% at restaurants.
 Check if a service charge is already included on your bill.
+Tell the waiter the total amount you want to pay when settling in cash.
+Card tipping is becoming more common but cash tips are preferred.

 Frequently Asked Questions About Krakow

 No — public drinking is illegal in Poland.
 Fines of around 150 PLN (~€35) are issued on the spot.
 Drink only at bars, restaurants, and licensed beer gardens.
+Even carrying an open container on the street can result in a fine.

 Also Visiting Nearby...